Tamjid142/Tamjid142/README.md

 ### 🔥 **About Me**

-Hi, I'm Sefat Sarker, an 18-year-old Python developer passionate about coding and building innovative solutions.
+Hi, I'm ᴛᴀᴍᴊɪᴅ, an 18-year-old Python developer passionate about coding and building innovative solutions.
 I enjoy tackling challenges and continuously learning to improve my skills in programming and software development.

 ---